 Ken Avery begins his 1st year as Gardener.

 The Winter of 1958-59 was very hard on the Garden Plants.
 There was a moisture deficit coming into the winter, a violent wind storm in November, little rain or snow in December and January with no snow cover left on the ground in January.
 Snow in February only lasted on the ground for the month.
 After the turn of the year the warmer winter sun, reaching a ground exposed due to lack of snow, caused much thawing and refreezing.
 Many perennials and shrubs were lost.
-Martha Crone wrote in the winter issue of The Friends of the Wild Flower Garden's newsletter - The Fringed Gentian™ (Vol. 7 No. 1) - that “usually a cold early winter is followed by a balmy March and early Spring."
+Martha Crone wrote with optimism in the winter issue of The Friends of the Wild Flower Garden's newsletter - The Fringed Gentian™ (Vol. 7 No. 1) - that “usually a cold early winter is followed by a balmy March and early spring."

 “There must be greater support to protect this bit of wild area and keep it in its natural condition.
 It is really a challenge to keep this Wild Flower Garden since we and the next generation need the beauty of our native flowers, many of which are disappearing in advance of our civilization.”

 Friends officers elected at the board meeting following the annual meeting were Dorothy Binder, President; Leonard Ramberg Vice President; Martha Crone Secretary/Treasurer.
 Martha Crone was also in charge of membership and was editor of The Fringed Gentian™.
 Mrs. Binder was a founding member of The Friends and became president the previous year upon the death of Clinton Odell, Friends founder and first president.
-At this meeting plans were “molded” for a memorial for Mr. Odell. (which would be installed in Summer).
+At this meeting plans were “molded” for a memorial for Mr. Odell. (which would be installed in summer).

 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden, the same amount as in past years since the founding of the Friends in 1952.